govfresh/govfresh.github.io/_thoughts/2023-10-30-data-experience.md

 For example, we scheduled a phone meeting with the local SSA office (in Virginia).
 When they called, the the SSA employee told me we could add representative payees online, which we did.

 I had another relative (my cousin), whom I added as a payee, help with updating the benefits.
 Because she was hung up on multiple times in the SSA phone tree, she decided to go to the physical local office near her (in Alabama).
 When her number was finally called, the SSA employee told her there were no representatives in "the system.”
 My cousin then called me, and the three of us talked via speakerphone.
 I explained to the employee that SSA.gov was “the system,” and that's where they're all designated.
-After talking with her manager for a while, she came back and said the Virginia local office does it differently than the Alabama one, and let's people do that online.
+After talking with her manager for a while, she came back and said the Virginia local office does it differently than the Alabama one, and lets people do that online.

 Their system was different.